In support of Julian Assange and The Freedom of the Press.

 We support individuals and organizations that use the creative process as a tool for liberation, social change, conveying information and fact, and as non-violent protest.· The majority of our funding is focused on those companies and troupes based in our hometown of Chicago as they weave the fabric of joy, wonder, diversity and hope throughout our city.

-In the broad scope of this category, we have three main areas of focus:
+In the broad scope of this category, we have six main areas of focus:

-• Youth/ Education: We seek frameworks that range from experience-based learning to CBT and art therapy.
-We want young people to gain skills and confidence through experience with mentorship and exposure to positive role models.
+Youth/ Education: We want young people to feel safe, supported, and confident so they can fulfill their dreams.
+Priority is given to frameworks that provide ongoing mentorship and exposure to positive role models.
 We want young people to be inspired and encouraged to take control of their own narratives.

-• Incarceration: Organizations that assist people with criminal records or those who have been recently incarcerated successfully re-enter society and overcome the many hurdles placed in their way.
+Incarceration: We support organizations that help expunge criminal records as well as re-entry programs that assist those who have been recently incarcerated successfully re-enter society and overcome the many hurdles placed in their way.